 Don't believe anyone when they say that being uncomfortable or suffering in any way is a necessary component for meditation.
 It just ain't so.

 What if I have issues sitting for long periods?

 That's okay too.
-Let me know ahead of time and I will bring a "zero gravity chair" that reclines and will take the pressure off of your spine.
+Let me know ahead of time and I will bring a "zero gravity chair" that reclines and will take the pressure off your spine.

 I'm already am an advanced meditator, can I skip the first class?

 This form of meditation, which is from the lesser known "automatic self-transcending" family of meditation, is fundamentally different in regard to the techniques and how those techniques are applied.
-Meditators used to the more common traditions of meditation, such as mindfulness or Vipassana, find this approach easier, more effortless, more accepting, more understandable, and more enjoyable.
+Meditators used to the more common traditions of meditation, such as mindfulness or Vipassana, find this approach vastly easier, more effortless, more accepting, more understandable, and more enjoyable.

 However, do bring your passion for meditation and wanting to know the larger aspect of yourself!
 Passion is passion and is very useful.